cms-sw/cmssw/Configuration/Geometry/README.md

 * I13: Starting from I11, new ETL layout from post MTD TDR (2 sectors per disc face)
 * I14: Same as I13, updated sensor structure, disc z location and passive materials
 * I15: Same as I14, addition of notch and revision of envelope
+* I16: Starting from I15, revised BTL with complete passive material description, it needs Tracker T31 or newer

 The script also handles the common and forward elements of the geometry:
 * O4: detailed cavern description, changes for modified CALO region for endcap part, no overlaps inside the Muon System